-A reputation I suspect I have earned on my local Bangkok street food street.
-For two years now I have eaten on the same hidden back street of Bangkok – picking and unpicking favourites and eating around.
-While I try to be loyal to my street food vendors I also like to try new things.
-If I get bored of one som tam I move to the next.
-Each day I skulk past old vendors to find my new.
-Head down, playing with my phone, avoiding eye contact.
+A reputation I suspect I have earned on my local Bangkok street food street where for two years now I have eaten on the same hidden back street of Bangkok, picking and unpicking favourites, and eating around.
+While I try to be loyal to my street food vendors, I also like to try new things, so if I get bored of one som tam stall I move to the next.
+This means, each day, I will skulk past old vendors, to find something new, with my head down, playing with my phone, and avoiding eye contact.
 “Kuey teow Kai?” – “Sorry love not today!”

 Located in the busy Sukhumvit area of Bangkok my street food street goes unnoticed to any foreigner other than myself.
-Last week I saw the fist white face.
-A seemingly lost backpacker walks to the bottom of the cul-de-sac, decides he is lost and exits again at the top.
-I fought the urge to chase him off and to mark my territory.
+Last week I saw the first white face, a seemingly lost backpacker who walked to the bottom of the cul-de-sac, before realising he was lost, and exiting again from the top.
+I fought the urge to bark at him, and give chase, as a way to mark my territory.

-11AM is my time on my Bangkok street food street.
-I can get in and out quickly unnoticed and unhassled.
-It is the quiet period before lunch breaks at local businesses and before the area floods with office workers.
-My occasional second visit is around 4PM.
-At this time local schools are out and the area has become a sea of pretty pink dresses and over-sized Ben 10 t-shirts.
-I have two favourite cheap eat restaurants on the street.
-The first sits close to the far end of the cul-de-sac (Image 1).
-This is where I buy my favourite Kaprao Moo Grob (Holy basil with deep fried pork belly).
-The second sits at the corner entrance with the main road (Image 2).
-Here my favourites are Kai Pad Prik Gaeng (chicken fried in chili paste), Moo Kratiem (pork with fried garlic) and Tom Yum (hot and sour soup).
+On the street I have two favourite cheap eat restaurants, the first sits close to the far end of the cul-de-sac (Image 1), and this is where I buy my favourite Kaprao Moo Grob (Holy basil with deep-fried pork belly).
+The second sits at the corner entrance with the main road (Image 2), with other favourites like Kai Pad Prik Gaeng (chicken fried in chilli paste), Moo Kratiem (pork with fried garlic) and Tom Yum (hot and sour soup).

 My Bangkok street food street is great for groceries.
 Noisy trucks arrive with bags of fruit and veg tied to the outside of the truck.
-Locals appear from surrounding housing pull bags from the side pay quick then disappear again.
+Locals appear from surrounding housing to pull bags from the side and pay quickly before disappearing again.
 They often wear pyjamas or hair curlers.
-Here I grab my cheap 10 baht bag of mini cucumbers to feed our guinea pig for the week.

 “Here he is again.
 11AM.
 Right on time.
 The promiscuous street slut jumping from one food to the next.”